 - Lost wages and earning potential

 Our firm will stand by you in this hard time and fight for your rights.
 Even the safest motorcyclist is likely to be a target of the insurer.
 Insurers want to maintain the “reckless motorcyclist” stereotype in order to protect their profits.

 A Detroit motorcycle accident lawyer with Christensen Law will work hard to make sure the at-fault party is held to account and that you get every penny you’re owed.

-Contact Our Motorcycle Traffic Collision Attorney in Detroit Today
+Contact Our Motorcycle Traffic Collision Lawyer in Detroit Today

 The days and weeks after a motorcycle accident are tough.
 But you don’t have to face them alone.
 Schedule a free consultation with a motorcycle accident lawyer in Detroit with Christensen Law today.